Author Archives: girasoleazzurra

 About girasoleazzurra

 GraceAnne Andreassi DeCandido.
 75+.
 Feminist.
 Flower child.
-Works with words.
+The word is my sword.
 Thinks with music.
 My belief system involves food and family.
 Wrote and spoke and published about libraries, librarians, writing, editing, and reading.
 Now retired.
 Putting some of that writing here.

 People need celebration